chuanmew/AnimateAnyone-unofficial/README.md

 # Unofficial Implementation of Animate Anyone

 ## Overview
-This repository contains an simple and unofficial implementation of "Animate Anyone".
-This project is built upon the concepts and initial work found at [magic-animate](https://github.com/magic-research/magic-animate/tree/main).
+This repository contains an simple and unofficial implementation of [Animate Anyone](https://humanaigc.github.io/animate-anyone/).
+This project is built upon [magic-animate](https://github.com/magic-research/magic-animate/tree/main).

 ## ToDo
 - [x] **Release Training Code.**
-- [ ] **Release Inference Code.**
-- [ ] **Release unofficial pre-trained weights.**
+- [ ] **Release Inference Code and unofficial pre-trained weights.**
 - [ ] **Data Collection and Release (Within Legal Boundaries)**: Efforts to collect and refine the dataset for further training and improvements are ongoing, with the intention to release it publicly, adhering to legal constraints.
+- [ ] **We are collecting video data for human motion, the TikTok dataset is too small for training a sufficiently robust model, if you are interested in collaborating with us, please email guoqin@stu.pku.edu.cn**

 ## Training